Evanston, Wyoming: Sports and recreation

 The City of Evanston Parks and Recreation department operates about 20 facilities.
 Bear River Greenway is located near downtown, and offers a river walk that extends to Bear River State Park, ice skating in the winter, fishing in the summer, boat rentals, and a fitness trail.
 Sulphur Creek Reservoir offers boating and fishing.
 Smaller parks throughout the city contain basketball courts, soccer fields, horseshoe rings, tennis courts, sand volleyball, and playgrounds.
 The city Recreation Center has a swimming pool and an indoor shooting range.
 It also provides classes and programming in such sports as martial arts, gymnastics, football, and soccer.

 Government and infrastructure

 The Wyoming Department of Health Wyoming State Hospital, a psychiatric facility, is located in Evanston.
 The facility was operated by the Wyoming Board of Charities and Reform until that agency was dissolved as a result of a state constitutional amendment passed in November 1990.

 The United States Postal Service operates the Evanston Post Office.
+The Evanston Regional Hospital has been located in the community since 1950.